YonSci/WRFHYDRO_EMI_SMHI_AAU/README.md

   - Climate change adaptation: Assessing the impacts of climate change on water resources and developing adaptation strategies.

 By leveraging the expertise and resources of EMI, SMHI, and AAU, the task team aims to establish a robust and reliable WRF-Hydro operational system that benefits Ethiopia's society and environment.

+This github repository is used for storing and sharing essential resources, scripts, and documents among team members.
+This platform facilitates efficient collaboration, knowledge sharing, and version control.